geonetwork/geonetwork-ui/docs/guide/custom-app.md

 npm install --save geonetwork-ui
 ```

-> **Note:** currently this will fail because NPM package isn't published on any repository!
+> **Note:** because of the large amount of dependencies that geonetwork-ui uses, this command might fail with various errors; in that case please try again with the `--force` command flag

 ### Step 3: Adjust the Typescript configuration